-Memberships North Cross is a member of National Association for College Admission Counseling, and Potomac and Chesapeake Association for College Admission Counseling, The Cum Laude Society and the Council for Advancement and Support of Education.
+Memberships North Cross is a member of the National Association of Independent Schools, National Association for College Admission Counseling, and Potomac and Chesapeake Association for College Admission Counseling, The Cum Laude Society and the Council for Advancement and Support of Education.

 A charitable bequest is one or two sentences in your will or living trust that leave to North Cross School a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.